skywalkgame/blog-post/content/docs/spring24/22_/_index.md

 Large Language Model (LLM) is one of the most popular topics in these days, due to their outstanding performance on various Natural Language Processing (NLP) tasks.
 However, LLM has faced a lot of challenges at the same time.
 In this report, we especially focus on the "knowledge edit" problem.

 ### Knowledge edit in LLM research
 Knowledge edit problem can be summarized as "constantly updating the knowledge of pre-trained LLMs to keep models fact-relevant, safe, and ethical after deployment."
-The point is that, we have to update the knowledge on pre-trained knowledge basis accurately and quickly.
+The point is that, we have to update the knowledge on the pre-trained model accurately and quickly.
 Figures below illustrate why do we need knowledge update.
 <p align="center">
     <img src='knowledge update.png' width="600">
 </p>